-Due to regular use of the iron, the base or the soleplate of the iron might start to take on a darker colour.
+Due to regular use of the iron, the base or the soleplate at the bottom might start to take on a darker color.
 It might also get burnt sometimes, which would harm your clothes while ironing.
-However, it is very easy to clean your iron at home and get it right back to its normal look and feel.
+However, it is easy to clean your iron at home and get it right back to its usual look and feel.

 How to clean iron with baking soda?

 Baking soda is a common household item which can work miracles when cleaning the iron.
-All you will need is a tablespoon of baking soda, diluted with 2 tablespoons of water.
+All you will need is a tablespoon of baking soda, diluted with two tablespoons of water.

 - Mix the ratio of baking soda and water and make a paste out of it.